Kyle Richards On Kim Richards’ Return To ‘RHOBH’: ‘She Must Have Been Humiliated’

 Of course, Kim wasn’t completely innocent.
 Rinna wanted Richards to admit that she had said things about Harry Hamlin.
 During the trip to Amsterdam a few years ago, Kim hinted that Harry had cheated on Rinna, even though she didn’t have proof of an affair.
 While Kim did have her problems at the time, it would have helped if she had owned that fact and had apologized.
 Instead, Lisa felt that Kim was egging her on by not admitting to what Kim had said in Amsterdam, which is why she chose to bring up the arrests.

 While Kyle Richards was surprised and shocked that Rinna would bring it up, she was also surprised that the ladies can’t seem to let go of the panty-gate situation.
-Kyle was surprised that Dorit Kemsley tried to bring her into the situation, as if to say that she agreed with how rude it was for Erika Girardi to flash her private parts, even though it wasn’t on purpose.
+Kyle was surprised that Dorit Kemsley tried to bring her into the situation as if to say that she agreed with how rude it was for Erika Girardi to flash her private parts, even though it wasn’t on purpose.
 And now, Richards is reflecting on why Dorit felt it was necessary to bring everything up again, especially since Erika did seem blindsided by the entire thing.

 “At this point I’m confused and not sure why everyone is so upset when it’s really between Erika and Dorit.
 And like Erika said, the more we talk about it, the bigger it gets.
 I certainly wasn’t ganging up on Dorit when I said I think Erika was blindsided.
 I said it to her face without knowing Eileen said the same thing.
 It was a safe assumption.
 I feel like the more conversations we have about it and the more people involved, the harder it’s going to be for Erika and Dorit to get past it,” Kyle Richards explains in her Bravo blog for The Real Housewives of Beverly Hills.